GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q2/index.md

 The band-by-band plots show that at least qualitatively, there is a good match between satellite- and UAV-based measurements.

+**VICWAR - Warrangine Park Flights 1 and 2** This site is also an extended intertidal zone, which was measured close to low tide, using the
+UAV-mounted SR3500.
+Two flights were used to measure two adjacent areas.
+Both areas - VICWAR1 and VICWAR2 - were 1km long and each consisted of two transects, separated by 12m, as shown below:

+:::{figure} ./VICWAR-Map.png

+In the figure, the blue line shows the location of VICWAR1 and the yellow line shows the location of VICWAR2.
+The overpass data from
+Landsat 8 are affected by the poor AOD correction for this location and date, resulting in a less than ideal comparison between field and overpass data.
+However, this work was a successful demonstration of full-range spectrometer data collected over an intertial zone, which would have been exceedingly difficult with hand-held instrumentation.
+Comparison plots for each band are shown below:

+:::{figure} ./VICWAR1.png

+The above plots show a comparison of satellite (left) and field SR for VICWAR1.
+Whilst the abosolute values are different, the qualitative structure matches well between the two datasets.

+:::{figure} ./VICWAR2.png

+The above plots show a comparison of satellite (left) and field SR for VICWAR2.
+Whilst the abosolute values are different, the qualitative structure matches well between the two datasets.

+The band-by-band plots show that at least qualitatively, there is a good match between satellite- and UAV-based measurements.

 ## Summary of Band-by-Band Matching

 :::{figure} ./2026Q2-Matchup.png